Pages

 O'Hara made a number of films with John Wayne.
 She met Wayne through director John Ford, and the two hit it right off.
 O'Hara: "I adored him, and he loved me.
 But we were never sweethearts.
 Never, ever.”

+Opposite Wayne, she played Mary Kate Danaher in The Quiet Man (John Ford, 1952), an iconic film that is still very much celebrated in Ireland and abroad.
 In total, they made five films together between 1948 and 1972, also including Rio Grande (John Ford, 1950), The Wings of Eagles (John Ford, 1957), McLintock!
 (Andrew V. McLaglen, 1963) and Big Jake (George Sherman, 1971).

-O’Hara most often played strong and wilful women, but offscreen she was the same.
-In 1957 her career was threatened by scandal, when the tabloid Confidential magazine claimed she and a man had engaged in 'the hottest show in town' in the back row of Hollywood’s Grauman’s Chinese Theatre.
+O’Hara most often played strong and wilful women, but offscreen, she was the same.
+In 1957, her career was threatened by scandal when the tabloid Confidential magazine claimed she and a man had engaged in 'the hottest show in town' in the back row of Hollywood’s Grauman’s Chinese Theatre.
 However, as she later told the Associated Press, at the time she “was making a movie in Spain, and I had the passport to prove it”.

 Maureen O'Hara (1920-2015)